guidolamanna/win11-startmenu-styler-frostyglass-windhawk/README.md

 <img width="2344" height="1662" alt="IMG_8893" src="https://github.com/user-attachments/assets/7e065d0d-8d3e-407c-87f9-3f3debcbde2c" />

 > *Note: This is a photo captured with a phone, as standard screenshots on the lock screen can be difficult.
 It provides a perfect representation of the clean aesthetic.*

 ---

 ## 🔗 Related Projects

-If you want to complete the look across your entire OS, check out my [Frosty Glass Taskbar Styler Repository](https://github.com/guidolamanna/win11-taskbar-styler-frostyglass-windhawk) to apply this exact same aesthetic to your Taskbar, Alt+Tab menu, volume sliders, and more!
+Complete the look across your entire OS!
+Check out my other Frosty Glass styling repositories:
+* [❄️ Frosty Glass Taskbar Styler](https://github.com/guidolamanna/win11-taskbar-styler-frostyglass-windhawk) to apply this exact same aesthetic to your Taskbar, Alt+Tab menu, volume sliders, and more!
+* [❄️ Frosty Glass Notification Center Styler](https://github.com/guidolamanna/win11-notificationcenter-styler-frostyglass-windhawk) to theme your Notifications, Calendar, and Control Center flyouts!

 ---